Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Background and Motivation

-\paragraph{Fisher Information as Task-Relevance Metric} The Fisher Information Matrix (FIM) quantifies the sensitivity of classification decisions to feature perturbations, defined by:
+\textbf{Fisher Information as Task-Relevance Metric.} The FIM quantifies the sensitivity of feature perturbations to classification decisions and is defined as:

-Feature directions with high Fisher information correspond to regions where the decision boundary is most sensitive.
-We leverage the Fisher principal subspace to guide attention, selectively extracting task-relevant structural features from CPG representations.
+Feature directions with high Fisher information correspond to the most sensitive regions of the decision boundary.
+This paper utilizes the Fisher principal subspace to guide the attention mechanism, selectively extracting task-relevant structural features from CPG representations.